 Joud Odeh

-Development of Sleep Models for the Diagnostic Prediction of Alzheimer's Disease
+Development of sleep models for the diagnostic prediction of Alzheimer's disease

-Joud Odeh talks about her Master's thesis in which she analyzed the sleep behavior of patients with different stages of Alzheimer's Disease.
+Joud Odeh talks about her Master's thesis in which she analyzed the sleep behavior of patients with different stages of Alzheimer's disease.

 Motivation

-Due to increasingly aging populations caused by extended life expectancies and low population growth rates, research tackling age-related neurodegenerative disorders, such as Alzheimer’s Disease (AD), has gained importance and momentum in the past few years [1].
+Due to increasingly aging populations caused by extended life expectancies and low population growth rates, research tackling age-related neurodegenerative disorders, such as Alzheimer’s disease (AD), has gained importance and momentum in the past few years [1].
 Within the realm of AD research, a growing interest is evident in developing digital biomarkers for early disease detection and the subsequent integration of appropriate preventive measures.
 Such measures result in improved disease management, enhanced patient quality of life, and an alleviation of burden on both healthcare institutions and caregivers alike [2–4].

 There have been a number of studies suggesting a bidirectional relationship between sleep disturbances and AD [5].
 Therefore, exploring sleep disturbances and variations in sleep patterns as potential digital biomarkers for AD presents an opportunity for early disease intervention and slowing down disease progression [6].
 Common methods for monitoring sleep behavior include self-reported sleep assessments, such as sleep questionnaires, sleep diaries, and clinical interviews.
 Despite the importance of these existing measures, relying mainly on informant feedback, clinician guidance, and self-reporting may introduce significant subjectivity and the potential for human error.
 Therefore, the integration of such established standards with nonobstructive, easily operable wearable digital devices for sleep monitoring, such as actigraphy (accelerometry), as well as other remote monitoring technologies (RMTs), allows measurements to be recorded in a home setting and relayed directly to healthcare professionals.
 This facilitates the continuous monitoring of abnormal sleep behaviors and aids in the early identification of symptoms relating to AD [7,8].